 Haleh Haerian is an Endocrinologist in Altoona PA.
 She is married to Mehrdad Ghaffari.
 They have two children.
 Their son is a student at Penn-Mont, and their daughter has graduated from Penn-Mont and now is a student at Grier School.
 Haleh graduated from Mashhad University of Medical Sciences in Iran with a Medical Doctorate degree (MD).
 She completed Internal Medicine residency at Wayne State University in Detroit MI, basic science research program at University of Michigan in Ann Arbor MI, and Endocrinology, Diabetes & Metabolism fellowship at University of Memphis Health Science Center in Memphis TN.
 Haleh moved to Hollidaysburg PA in 2006, and since has been practicing clinical Endocrinology at Blair Medical Associates, in Altoona PA.

 The Montessori method of education based on child-led activities, classrooms with children of varying ages encourages our children to be independent, be responsible and learn at their own pace, while learning from and supporting one another.
 While my daughter was a student in Penn-Mont, I watched her develop into an enthusiastic and self-directed learner with a great ability to manage her time.
 I believe these qualities have been valuable assets in preparing her for middle school.
 She has also learned to work independently, help others and be kind.
-My son, now in third grade, has developed a genuine love for learning about history, geography and how things are made.
+My son, now in fourth grade, has developed a genuine love for learning about history, geography and how things are made.
 I think his early education in Penn-Mont with freedom to explore, experiment, and be independent has significantly contributed to his passion for learning.